AKSW/building-navigator/README.md

 We use Jest and Enzyme for React GUI tests, and Sinon for asynchronous tests.
 All current tests are in `./tests` and could started in the Docker container with:

     npm test

+#### Code Coverage

+Code coverage is generated on run test.
+The report is stored under `./coverage/lcov-report/index.html`

 ### Create Production